Bodil Joensen

 Bodil Bjarta Joensen ([pɔte̝l jœːnsn̩]; 25 September 1944 – 3 January 1985) was a Danish pornographic actress born in the village of Hundige, near Copenhagen.
-She ran a small entrepreneurial farm and animal husbandry business, and enjoyed celebrity status from her many pornographic films in which she engaged in sex acts with animals.
+She ran a small entrepreneurial farm and animal husbandry business, and enjoyed celebrity status from her many pornographic films in which she engaged in sex acts with non-human animals.

 An individual with a public profile for a time, with her own successful business, she failed to make the transition to more mainstream movies when market sentiment changed and she became impoverished and could no longer care for her animals.
-She became an alcoholic and died several years later.
+She became an alcoholic and died several years later, aged 40.

 Early life

 The daughter of a devout Christian mother and an absentee military father, Joensen grew up in the Copenhagen suburb of Hundige.
 Her mother was often physically abusive, sometimes violently so, and would whip her.
 At the age of 12, her mother suspected her of having been raped by a stranger in a railway station — her Danish biography and 1980s interview say that they "just talked" or that she was "nearly raped", but her mother believed that she had actually been raped.
 On returning home to tell her mother, she was beaten and blamed for the incident.
 Seeking a means to retaliate, she vowed to her mother that when she grew up she would have sex with boars, commenting in an interview that her mother was "so shocked, she thought I was allied to the Devil".
 Turning to animals for affection, her dog became her best friend, companion and lover, and she wore a locket containing his picture for the rest of her life.

 Initially, after leaving home at 15, Joensen found work on a farm in a conservative area of Denmark.
 Her landlord, the farmer Gunnar Nielsen, commented: "She was passionate about animals."
 He added that she was entranced by the sight of animals breeding, an activity she stated she found "wonderful" to help with.
-She later left to set up her own breeding farm, "Insemination Central," while Joensen became known for her ability to handle aggressive animals such as boars, and was then ruined by country gossip, spread principally by farmers' wives who were unhappy at the prospect of their husbands working with a young single girl on farm business.
+She later left to set up her own breeding farm, "Insemination Central", while Joensen became known for her ability to handle aggressive animals such as boars, and was then ruined by country gossip, spread principally by farmers' wives who were unhappy at the prospect of their husbands working with a young single girl on farm business.
 Friends, such as Johan Kirk, commented that she "was never given much of a chance" by such people.
-She commented later, "Nine out of ten men wanted to fuck me, and their wives hated me."
+She commented later, "Nine out of ten men wanted to [expletive] me, and their wives hated me."